Amalaltlb/Zara-Sales-Analysis/README.md

 This project analyzes Zara product sales to uncover purchasing patterns, product performance, and revenue drivers.
 Built using Power BI and Python, the dashboard supports decision-making around inventory, promotions, and pricing strategies.

-> **Note**: This dashboard was created as part of a data analyst hands-on training project.
+> **Note**: This dashboard was created as part of a data analyst hands-on training project to gain real world experience.

 ---